Two tax benefits are available to adoptive parents: the adoption credit and the adoption benefits exclusion.

-If you paid qualifying adoption expenses in 2012, you might qualify for a credit of up to $12,650 for each child you adopted.
+If you paid adoption expenses in 2012, you might qualify for a credit of up to $12,650 for each child you adopted.

 Adoption Benefits Exclusion

-Your employer will report these benefits to you on your W-2, box 12 and mark it with the code “T.” You can claim both the credit and the exclusion for expenses related to adopting a child.
+Your employer will report these benefits on your W-2, box 12 and mark it with the code “T.” You can claim both the credit and the exclusion for expenses related to adopting a child.
 However, you can't claim both for the same expenses.

 Your adopted child lived in your home for more than half of 2012.